25 Philadelphia-Area Wedding Cake Bakers to Sweeten Up Your Big Day

-What started out as a food truck in 2013 has since evolved into a full-fledged bakery that sells yummy treats, caters events and designs (yep) wedding cakes.
+What started out as a food truck in 2013 has since evolved into a full-fledged bakery and newly opened storefront that sells yummy treats, caters events and designs (yep) wedding cakes.
 Marcel and Brittany Maldonado, the mother-daughter founders of Milk + Sugar, have a penchant for the nontraditional, and that aesthetic is reflected in their gorgeous, modern designs.
 Wedding cakes not your thing?
 They can provide a variety of sweets such as cupcakes, brownies or cookies — delectable little nibbles for you and your guests.
-Currently, the duo is offering delivery tastings, small ceremonial cakes and truck catering with packaged to-go treats.
-407 Dickinson Street, South Philly.
+1501 South 5th Street.

 Night Kitchen Bakery

 When it comes to design, Night Kitchen Bakery ensures that each cake will match your personal wedding aesthetic.
 And if you opt for a multi-tier treat, the team here (led by chef and owner Amy Beth Edelman) tends to bake a different cake and filling for each layer — practically ensuring something for everyone’s sweet tooth.
 In addition to scrumptious baking techniques, Night Kitchen is also known for its sustainable business practices; the spot is certified by the Green Restaurant Association.
 The shop is baking up to-go tasting boxes filled with its most popular cakes, fillings and icings; Edelman is also offering options for smaller weddings, like a two-tiered beauty and cupcakes.
-“This option has been popular during COVID to reduce the need for extra plates and forks,” says Edelman.
-“Plus, everyone loves a cupcake!”
-Place your cake order three to six months in advance.
-7723-25 Germantown Avenue, Chestnut Hill.
+Place your cake order three-to-six months in advance.
+7723-25 Germantown Avenue.

 The Novel Baker

-The bakers at this Bucks County spot love to play around with design and create outstanding, one-of-a-kind confections.
+Owner Alexis DeLuca and her team at this Bucks County spot love to play around with design and create outstanding, one-of-a-kind confections.
 A signature design element?
-The use of taller tiers: They stretch between 5 and 6.5 inches, and bring high drama to the overall appearance.
+The use of taller tiers: They stretch between five and six-and-a-half inches and bring high drama to the overall appearance.
 Additionally, the bakers here love to incorporate fresh florals into the composition.
 These elements are perfect for rustic, chic, sophisticated styles — and beyond.
 The Novel Baker can accommodate most time restraints for wedding cake orders, but the earlier you get in touch, the better.
-Due to the pandemic, Alexis DeLuca, the owner, shifted her business to create tiny cakes for couples; she was faced with ingredient rationing and could not source flowers, and was challenged to create scaled down but once-in-a-lifetime mini confections for two.
-She says she spent seven days a week in a closed, 35,000-square-foot building, entirely by herself, trying to keep up the demand for weekday courthouse weddings.
-“I took on my duty of creating one petite cake after another, each as different and individualized as these newly christened COVID brides deserved,” she says.
-123 North Main Street, Dublin.
+The Square, 123 North Main Street.

 Nutmeg Cake Design

-This little bake shop is definitely worth the hype.
+This private design studio is definitely worth the hype.
 The signature cake design leans on the more modern and minimalistic side, but your custom order will always be to your liking.
 Delicate, edible gold-leaf accents, textured marbled industrial designs or semi-naked creations are among the indulgences the team can cook up.
 (Have gluten-free guests?
-The delectable French macarons are made with almond flour.)
-The bakery typically requires five to eight months’ notice to create your dream dessert.
-Right now, Nutmeg has been working with couples on confections for micro-events (between 10 and 50 guests).
-The team has also cooked up a selection of postponement cookies for friends and families to give to couples whose Big Days have been impacted.
-220 Krams Ave., Manayunk.
+The French macarons are made with almond flour.)
+The catering company typically requires five-to-eight months’ notice to create your dream dessert.
+Nutmeg has also been working with couples on confections for micro-events (between 10 and 50 guests).
+220 Krams Avenue.

 Park Ave Cake